Chapter 24:

 I'd rather not go into detail, but she already saw those sleeping pills anyway.
 "I wasn't in a good place, to say the least.
 Part of me was probably even considering killing myself before you showed up."

-"Did any of the commercials ever say anything like that?
+"Did any of the commercials ever say something like that?
 It was just a convenient story we didn't deny to throw off DeLightfuls for a while.
 Not like we could force girls to have kids with strangers anyway."

 The lollipop in my mouth suddenly tasted bittersweet.
 "Isn't all that like, working against yourself though?
 Aren't you still technically a DeLightful?
 Don't you still want them to exist?"